jeremyfromearth/one-a-day-one-liners-python/README.md

 # One a Day One Liners with Python

-Every day I add a new Python One Liner [to my Medium blog](https://medium.com/@jeremyfromearth).
+Everyday I add a new Python One Liner [to my Medium blog](https://medium.com/@jeremyfromearth).
 Sometimes they are deceptively simple but merit a deep dive and others just demonstrate basic language features.
 The motivation for this project is to keep myself learning new things about the Python language everyday and to encourage a wider dialog and collaboration with others in the Python community.
 Feel free to leave comments on the blog or better yet clone the repo and contribute to the project.

 ## One Liner Criteria
 This project is just for fun and doesn't seek to enforce any hard and fast rules, but it does make sense to provide a basic description of what is meant by the term "One Liner"